fenago/puppet-course/quickstart/md/Lab_5.md

 Puppet has to evaluate [*all*] external facts on the node every time it runs, which means running every script in `/opt/puppetlabs/facter/facts.d`.

-#### Note

-If you don\'t need the information from an executable fact to be regenerated every time Puppet runs, consider running the script from a cron job at longer intervals and having it write output to a static text file in the facts directory instead.